Idaho National Laboratory: Critical Infrastructure Test Range Complex (CITRC)

 INL's Critical Infrastructure Test Range Complex (CITRC), operated by INL, is a utility-scale electric power grid test bed.
-The electric grid is an operational, commercially-fed system that provides power to all of INL's key research facilities on its sprawling, 890 sqmi desert site; and includes: seven substations, a 24/7 manned dispatch and control center, 61 miles of 138kV transmission lines, and multiple distribution circuits at 15kV, 25kV and 35kV.
+The electric grid is an operational, commercially fed system that provides power to all of INL's key research facilities on its sprawling, 890 sqmi desert site; and includes: seven substations, a 24/7 staffed dispatch and control center, 61 miles of 138 kV transmission lines, and multiple distribution circuits at 15 kV, 25 kV and 35 kV.
 Sections of the grid can be isolated and reconfigured for integrated testing and demonstration of state of the art power systems, components and smart grid technologies.

 In addition, INL owns and operates a communications network designed to research and test cellular, mobile and emerging Internet communication protocols and technology, with both fixed and mobile 3-G platforms that allow testing and demonstration within a range of experimental frequencies in a low-background environment.

 Research and Education Campus in Idaho Falls

 Center for Advanced Energy Studies (CAES)

-This partnership between INL and Idaho's three public research universities — Idaho State University, University of Idaho, and Boise State University — boasts a wealth of research expertise.
+This is a partnership between INL and Idaho's three public research universities—Idaho State University, University of Idaho, and Boise State University.
 Its researchers, who have access to each partner institution's equipment and infrastructure, have competed for and won millions of dollars in national funding for their projects.
-CAES possesses capabilities and infrastructure unique to the region and nation.
-The center's laboratories are equipped with state-of-the-art research instruments and tools, including a Local Electrode Atom Probe (LEAP) and a Computer Assisted Virtual Environment (CAVE).
+The center's laboratories are equipped with research instruments and tools, including a Local Electrode Atom Probe (LEAP) and a Computer Assisted Virtual Environment (CAVE).